credo92/Loblaw/README.md

 1. pandas to read/write CSV
 2. opencv-python==4.1.0.25 to calculate similarity scores using SIFT metric
 3. pytest for unit-testing
-4. colorama to have colored logs in terminal (dependency for termcolor)
+4. colorama to have colored logs in terminal (dependency for termcolor if os is windows)
 5. termcolor

 ## MacOS Instructions to install python / upgrade pip